Man enters classroom, sexually assaults two girls in Delhi; DCW notice to police, EDMC | Education

 The Delhi Police said it has registered a case in connection with the sexual assault of the girls at the East Delhi Municipal Corporation (EDMC) school in Bhajanpura but did not divulge details of the incident.

-While the DCW has issued a notice to the police and EDMC in connection with the matter, there was no immediate reaction from the civic body officials about the stranger gaining entry to the classroom.
+While the DCW has issued a notice to the police and EDMC in connection with the matter, East Delhi Mayor Shyam Sunder Aggarwal said, a ''lapse'' has happened and a probe has been ordered.

 The civic body-run schools have students up to class 5.

-''Allegedly he removed the clothes of a girl and muttered obscenities at her.
+He allegedly removed the clothes of a girl and muttered obscenities at her.
 Then he walked over to another girl and removed her clothes and his clothes as well.
-Thereafter, the accused closed the door of the classroom and urinated in front of the students,'' the DCW said in its notice.
+Thereafter, the accused closed the door of the classroom and urinated in front of the students, the DCW said in its notice.

-A senior police officer said they have registered a case under the Protection of Children from Sexual Offences Act (POCSO) and special teams have been formed to nab the accused.
+During the day, the school gates are latched from the inside and sanitation or other staff only let people in with due authorisation, he said.
+The municipal corporation is cash-strapped.
+So, ''it is difficult to post guards throughout the day'', the mayor said.

+DCW chief Swati Maliwal said, ''It is totally unacceptable that such a grievous crime happened in broad daylight in the school and instead of reporting it, the authorities tried to hush up the matter. ''MCD must explain as to how was this allowed to happen?
+Delhi Police must immediately arrest the accused and initiate action under the POCSO Act against those responsible for trying to conceal the matter,'' she said.

-The DCW has sought from the police a copy of the FIR, details of the accused, whether the victims have been produced before a child welfare committee, and details of action taken against the class teacher and principal under the POCSO Act.
+The commission has sought from the police a copy of the FIR, details of the accused, whether the victims have been produced before a child welfare committee, and details of action taken against the class teacher and principal under the POCSO Act.
 The panel has sought the information by May 6.
+It has also summoned the east MCD commissioner, asking him to appear before it within 48 hours.

-It has also sought a detailed action-taken report from the EDMC on the matter.
+The DCW has sought a detailed report on the incident from the civic body along with reasons for the security lapse and action taken against those responsible.

+It has also asked the East Delhi civic body to provide CCTV footage of the school along with details of provisions in place for keeping a check on visitors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)